 Why do some companies just reference DOM without OMS?

 Many companies refer to their OMS purely by DOM.
 This occurs when confusion exists between the two.
 As stated earlier, DOM is the optimized fulfillment portion of the OMS which manages and tracks the entire order process.
 Now we know OMS can exist without DOM functionality.
 Many companies refer to OMS purely by DOM to highlight that they have the advanced portion of the order management system.

 What about Deposco?

-Bright Order is Deposco’s cloud-based order management system.
-Bright Order automates DOM capabilities, offers 3PL billing, and much more.
-Chat with us to see if we can help!
+Bright Order is Deposco’s cloud-based order management system that automates DOM capabilities, offers third-party logistics (3PL) billing, and much more.

 The solution integrates sourcing and fulfillment from warehouses, 3PL providers, external supply chain partners, and retail stores based on real-time inventory, demand, and location.

 Bright Order works seamlessly with Bright Warehouse WMS, in addition to integrating with financial (ERP) systems, homegrown systems, and other supply chain management software.
 Contact us to see how Bright Order can help you when It’s Grow Time!